HeadHodge/My-SmartHome-Projects/smartRemotes/README.md

 - **tty Node:** an output node that does same thing as the hogNode except requires a Nordic nRF52840 usb dongle
 - **ir Node:** an output node that controls Ir devices by blasting Ir codes to them
 - **harmony Node:** an output node that controls Harmony Hubs via ip
 - **hasssio Node:** an output node that  controls Hassio Hubs via ip
-- **zone Node:** an output node that interprets published controlWords and re-publishes one or more new controlWords to effectively control multiple devices in a co-ordinated fashion
+- **zone Node:** an output node that interprets published controlWords and re-publishes one or more new controlWords to effectively control multiple devices in a coordinated fashion

 ### **Using smartRemotes:**

 Using smartRemotes should hopefully be relatively painless... :)

 - Copy smartRemotes to your linux box (I'm always logged in as 'root' to avoid security issues)
-- From the /smartRemotes/services directory, pick the nodes you want to use and copy it's service file to the /etc/systemctld/service directory.
+- From the /smartRemotes/services directory, pick the nodes you want to use and copy its service file to the /etc/systemctld/service directory.
 - use systemctl control command to start the node.
 - From the /smartRemotes/scripts directory execute the .sh file that will display the status of the running node or use systemctl status command to do the same
 - Each node has a configuration file in the /smartRemotes/nodes/xxxNode directory.
 Adjust settings and install missing python support modules as needed until the node is running properly
 - **Note:** the hubNode is the only required Node, so make that your first Node to use